-Generic Name: meropenem (mer oh PEH nem)
+Generic name: meropenem (mer oh PEH nem)

-Brand Name: Merrem, Merrem Novaplus
+Brand name: Merrem, Merrem Novaplus

 What is meropenem?

-Meropenem is used to treat severe infections of the skin or stomach.
+Meropenem is an antibiotic that is used to treat severe infections of the skin or stomach.

 Meropenem may also be used for purposes not listed in this medication guide.

-You should not use meropenem if you are allergic to it, or if you have a history of allergy to certain antibiotics, such as:
+You may not be able to use meropenem if you have ever had a severe allergic reaction to meropenem or to certain antibiotics, such as:

 epilepsy or other seizure disorder; or